ShubhamSingh444/CPP/README.md

 This is a website for enrolling in a gym, powered by Django

 Running the project
-All the files of the project is combined and all the modules are set to one file, so to run the

 First of all you need to install pip3